 1600 Ivar Ave., Hollywood

 See and taste the best of organic California produce here.
-They have coffee carts and tamales, in addition to great people watching
+There are coffee carts and tamales, in addition to great people-watching.

 John Kelly Chocolates